mikanmi/elephant-backup/README.md

 ### Other Usages

-Run the `elephant-backup` command with the `-h` option.
+Find three sub-commands and two auto-snapshot by running the `elephant-backup` command with the `-h` option.
-Elephant Backup has three sub-commands and two auto-snapshot above.

 See more details using the `-h` option with sub-command.

 ```bash